radiantlogic-v8/documentation-eoc/documentation/environments/applications/alerting/alert-management-overview.md

 >[!note]An integration channel to receive the alert must be created prior to setting up the alert.
 For details on adding communication channel integrations, see the [integrations](../../../admin/integrations/manage-integrations.md) guide.

-## App-level alerts
+## Application alerts

-Open the *Alerts* tab by navigating to an application in one of your Environments.
-From this tab, you can add new environment monitoring alerts and manage existing alerts.
+To open the *Alerts* screen, select **Alerts** under **Observe** in the left navigation.
+Then choose the environment you want to monitor from the **Environment** dropdown and the application from the **Application** dropdown.
+From this screen, you can add new environment monitoring alerts and manage existing alerts.

 ![image description](../images/alerts-tab.png)

-All existing alerts are listed on the *Alerts* tab including the alert name, description, environment name, notification channel, when it was last updated, and the severity of the alert.
+All existing alerts are listed on the *Alerts* screen, including the alert name, when the alert status was last refreshed, and its current status.
+Select the arrow next to an alert name to expand the row and review the alert's details.
 ![image description](../images/alert-details.png)

 You can search for an existing alert by using the search bar.